 Whitman’s Notebooks and Poetry (can work in tandem with lesson above on democracy, or alone)

-Whitman, Hughes, Angelou and America (one session, good as intro to poets and concepts for younger students like ninth graders or even eighth)
+Whitman, Hughes, Angelou, and America (one session, good as the intro to poets and concepts for younger students like ninth graders or even eighth)

 Passion in Hughes (3-4 sessions, good beginner unit on his work and its historical context)

 By Device, Period or Form:

 Traditional Sonnet Forms (three sessions comprehensive overview, designed to serve as the first phase before the lesson on sonnets appearing below)